Should You Retire Now or Work Five More Years?

 Define your retirement

 Still on the fence on whether you should work five more years?
-First define your retirement.
+Define your retirement.

-Are you completely retiring, drawing down from your savings and collecting Social Security?
-Or are you planning on consulting or doing something less time consuming?
+Are you completely retiring, drawing down from savings and collecting Social Security?
+Or do you plan to be a consultant or do something less time-consuming?

 Can you do it?

-Once you figure out what your retirement will look like, you can assess if you can do it now or if working five additional years is more beneficial.
+Once you figure out what your retirement will look like, assess if you can do it now or if working five additional years is more beneficial.

 Harry Drozdowski, a family office strategist with Wells Fargo Wealth & Investment Management, likes to have his clients think of the decision as a traffic light.

 Red zone.
-You don’t have enough money to do what you want to.
-“If you're in that red zone you'll have to make substantial changes to the quality of your life,” says Drozdowski.
+You don’t have enough money to do what you want.
+“If you're in that red zone, you'll have to make substantial changes to the quality of your life,” says Drozdowski.

 Yellow zone.
 You can afford to retire tomorrow, but you’ll have to make little changes.
-This is where other factors like spending time with family or pursuing a hobby weigh more heavily in the decision.
+This is where other factors, such as spending time with family or pursuing a hobby, weigh more heavily in the decision.

 Green zone.
-You are good to go.
-You have enough income to do it all.
+You're good to go, with enough income to do it all.
 “I don’t think everyone hits the green zone,” says Drozdowski.
 “I like most people to aim for green or yellow.”

 Don't forget the plan

-While staying in the workforce longer can grow your savings, increase Social Security benefits and provide a sense of purpose, it also comes with potential downsides like health risks, missed opportunities and job-related stress.
+While staying in the workforce longer can grow your savings, increase Social Security benefits and provide a sense of purpose, it also comes with potential downsides, such as health risks, missed opportunities and job-related stress.

 Understanding where you stand financially and what you really want from retirement will help you make the right decision.